polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 ![Scratchpad](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/polarfire-soc-documentation/raw/images/memory-hierarchy/Cache-LIM-Scratchpad-scratchpad.png?at=refs%2Fheads%2Ftemporary-images)

 Note: The _WayMasks Registers_ in the diagram above is the logical OR of all 15 WayMask registers.
 This diagram assumes that all WayMask registers contain the same value.
-Using different values for WayMask regiters allows fine-grained control over which L2 masters can evist from specific ways.
+Using different values for WayMask registers allows fine-grained control over which L2 masters can evist from specific ways.
 This can be used for tuning system performance.

 #### Master Affinity
 The WayMask control registers can be used to control an L2 master's affinity to specific cache ways.
 The examples above all assumed that all WayMask registers had the same value.
 We can partition the enabled cache ways between masters, allowing more cache for a set of masters than others based on system performance requirements or preventing performance interference from a system's task associated with a specific master.

 For example, we could reserve two ways to handle data shared between the FPGA fabric and one hart processing that data.
 We could also allow the DMA controller to evict from these same ways to populate buffers modified by the FPGA fabric.
-We could reserve 3 ways for one of the processor core's data and another 3 ways for its executable while leaving the remining ways to be shared by the remaining processor cores.
+We could reserve 3 ways for one of the processor core's data and another 3 ways for its executable while leaving the remaining ways to be shared by the remaining processor cores.

 ![Affinity](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/polarfire-soc-documentation/raw/images/memory-hierarchy/Cache-LIM-Scratchpad-affinity.png?at=refs%2Fheads%2Ftemporary-images)